 We live in a litigious society.
 There are many instances wherein your daycare business may face a liability lawsuit.
 Even if the charges are dropped, the ensuing legal defense fees can be quite expensive.
 Liability insurance provides coverage for any court costs and legal fees associated with any covered event.

-- General liability: This insurance is necessary for any business that welcomes the public onto its property.
+- General liability: General liability insurance is necessary for any business that welcomes the public onto its property.
 This provides coverage for property damage or personal injuries suffered by third-parties while they are in your place of business.
 This is particularly important when dealing with children as they have a tendency to get injured.
 In most cases, the injuries will be minor, but if an injury is severe enough to require medical attention, your facility may be liable for the expenses.

 - Premises liability: This provides coverage for the area surrounding your daycare facility including the parking lot and play areas.
 If anyone is injured due to your failure to properly maintain a safe environment, your business may be held liable for any ensuing medical bills or property damage.